h4md153v63n/h4md153v63n/README.md

 ### Hi, I'm Hamdi Sevben

 I work in cybersecurity fields, especially penetration testings, security audits and vulnerability assessments.
-In addition, I am a self-motivated, continuous learner and strong man who is used to work under the press and stress.
-Furthermore, I can pay attention to the details under the pressure.
+In addition, I am a self-motivated and continuous learner.
+Furthermore, I can pay attention to the details.
 I am gritty and willing to be challenged in order to improve more hacking skills.
 My aim is to use my technical knowledge so as to benefit other people and organizations.

-- 👋 Hi, I’m Hamdi (@h4md153v63n)
+- 👋 Hi, I’m Hamdi
 - 🔭 I’m currently working on Cyber Security
 - 🌱 I’m interested in InfoSec, Pentests, Vulnerability Assessments, and more.
 - 💞️ I’m looking to learn more about Hacking.